SwiftGGTeam/Swift.GGAppServer/README.md

 In the source folder, we write some shell script to help `build`, `clean`, `run`, `release` our **SwiftGGAppServer**.

-## TODO
+## ToDo

-- [] UserController feature
-- [] make a new Xcode Cocoa Application, Support using the GUI to run the server on osx
+- [x] make a new Xcode Cocoa Application, Support using the GUI to run the server on osx
+- [x] make a fix shell to prefix the build problems
+- [ ] UserController feature
+- [ ] Error Constants